MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/authentication.md

 Open the `TodoApp.sln` solution in Visual Studio.
 Add the [Uno.WinUI.MSAL](https://platform.uno/docs/articles/interop/MSAL.html) to each of the `TodoApp.Uno` projects:

-1. Right-click on the solution, then select **Manage NuGet Packages...**.
+1. Right-click on the solution, then select **Manage NuGet Packages for Solution...**.
 2. Select the **Browse** tab.
 3. Enter `Uno.WinUI.MSAL` in the search box, then press Enter.
 4. Select the `Uno.WinUI.MSAL` result.